zaf00130/even-better-ls/README.md

 Works by installing modified versions of `ls`, `dir` and `vdir`, and customizing the value of `$LS_COLORS`.

-- Almost full stock extension set
+- Wide set of file extensions covered
-- 256 color palette (expandable)
+- Supports 256 color palette as well as 24-bit color (16+ million colors)
-- Support for a wide variety of characters from [nerd-fonts](http://www.github.com/ryanoasis/nerd-fonts)
+- Wide variety of character glyphs from [nerd-fonts](http://www.github.com/ryanoasis/nerd-fonts) (install separately)

 # Installation